 This is the first thing I think when living on the boat house, right next to the water and all that nature.
 There will be lots of mosquitos and bugs at night.
 Not to mention all the other night creatures that you will find living by the river.

 Some marinas have a Home Owners Association that can dictate what you can and cannot do with your own boat house.
 Not to mention they all charge a monthly fee, for the right to tell you what you can and can’t do with your boat house.
 Kind of a wraparound problem here.

 In my case, there is not this problem.
 But if you are considering buying the boat house, make sure you ask if there is an HOA.

 Additional Fees to Live in a House Boat

 Is it cheaper to live on a houseboat?
 Well, that really all depends on a few things.
-Do you have payments, interest fees, slip fees, and many other things to consider.
-There is not a one size fits all answer, so the best I can do on my case is figure out what on average it will cost me to run the house boat.
+Do you have payments, interest fees, slip fees, and many other things to think about.
+There is not a one size fits all answer, so the best I can do on my case is to figure out what on average it will cost me to run the house boat.

 There are some additional costs to owning a houseboat that you should be aware of.
 Some may or may not apply to your case.

 - There are slip or dock fees that you would have to pay.